gohen1216/tech-space/README.md

 # Tech-Blog

+## Description

 The idea behind this application is a space where tech ideas are sheared by a differing groups of people.

-## Description
-Build a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
-The site is built from scratch and deployed to Heroku.
-It follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ## Technologies Used
 - JavaScript